Techgethr/engine402/README.md

    npm install
    ```

-3. The SQLite database will be created automatically when the server starts
+3. The SQLite database will be created automatically when the server starts by default

 ## Configuration